shakebugs/shake-docs/docs/react/customer-feedback/silent-reports.md

 :::note

-Silent reports will also attach files defined with the [Shake.setShakeReportData](react/configuration-and-data/attachments.md) method.
+Silent reports will also attach files defined with the [Shake.setShakeReportData](react/configuration-and-data/attachments.md) method and [Automatic Screen Recording](react/configuration-and-data/automatic-screen-recording.md) file if the feature is turned on.

 :::